Lawmakers press Trump on relief bill as jobless aid expires

 “I don’t get the point,” he said.
 “I don’t understand what’s being done, why, unless it’s just to create chaos and show power and be upset because you lost the election.”

-He has given no indication he plans to sign the bill as he spends the last days of his presidency in a rage.
+Trump, who spent much of Sunday at his West Palm Beach golf course, has given no indication that he plans to sign the bill as he spends the last days of his presidency in a rage.
 Indeed, his dissatisfaction with the legislation seems only to have grown in recent days as he has criticized it both privately to club members and publicly on Twitter.

-As the impasse dragged on, Dr. Anthony Fauci of the National Institutes of Health warned that the country is at a “critical point” in COVID-19 infections, with the Christmas and New Year’s holidays posing the threat of a “surge upon a surge” as people congregate with families and others, against the advice of public-health officials.

-“As we get into the next few weeks, it might actually get worse,” he said on CNN’s “State of the Union.”

 Days ago, Democrats said they would call House lawmakers back to Washington for a vote Monday on Trump’s proposal to send out $2,000 relief checks, instead of the $600 approved by Congress.
-The idea is likely to die in the Republican-controlled Senate.
-Democrats were also considering a vote Monday on a stop-gap measure aimed at keeping the government running until Democrat Joe Biden is inaugurated Jan.
+But the idea is likely to die in the Republican-controlled Senate, as it did among Republicans in the House during a rare Christmas Eve session.
+Democrats were also considering a vote Monday on a stopgap measure aimed at keeping the government running until President-elect Joe Biden is inaugurated Jan.
 20.

 Washington has been reeling since Trump turned on the deal, without warning, after it had won sweeping approval in both houses of Congress and after the White House had assured Republican leaders that Trump would support it.

+And already, his opposition has had consequences, as two federal programs providing unemployment aid expired Saturday.

-The impact of the sidelined aid is already being felt.
-Lauren Bauer of the Brookings Institution has calculated that at least 11 million people were losing aid from the programs immediately without additional relief; millions more would exhaust other unemployment benefits within weeks.
+Lauren Bauer of the Brookings Institution had calculated that at least 11 million people would lose aid immediately as a result of Trump’s failure to sign the legislation; millions more would exhaust other unemployment benefits within weeks.

-How and when people would be affected by the lapse depended on the state they lived in, the program they were relying on and when they applied for benefits.
+How and when people are affected by the lapse depends on the state they live in, the program they are relying on and when they applied for benefits.

 About 9.5 million people, however, had been relying on the Pandemic Unemployment Assistance program that expired altogether Saturday.
-That program made unemployment insurance available to freelancers, gig workers and others who were normally not eligible.
-After receiving their last checks, those recipients would not be able to file for more aid, Stettner said.
+That program made unemployment insurance available to freelancers, gig workers and others normally not eligible.
+After receiving their last checks, those recipients will not be able to file for more aid, Stettner said.

-The relief was attached to a $1.4 trillion government funding bill to keep the federal government operating through September, which would mean that failing to sign it by Tuesday would trigger a federal shutdown.
+Fingers have been pointing at administration officials, including Treasury Secretary Steven Mnuchin, as lawmakers try to understand whether they were misled about Trump’s position.

 “Now to be put in a lurch, after the president’s own person negotiated something that the president doesn’t want, it’s just — it’s surprising,” Kinzinger said.
 “But we will have to find a way out.”

-Kinzinger and Fauci spoke on CNN’s “State of the Union,” and Hogan and Sanders on ABC’s “This Week.”
+Kinzinger spoke on CNN’s “State of the Union,” and Hogan and Sanders on ABC’s “This Week.”

+Associated Press writer Alexandra Olson in New York contributed to this report.